Pardon: Constitutional basis

 The power of clemency is nominally exercised by the president.
-However, the President of Ireland must act "on the advice" of the Government (cabinet), so in practice the clemency decisions are made by the government of the day and the president has no discretion in the matter.
+However, the president of Ireland must act "on the advice" of the Government (cabinet), so in practice the clemency decisions are made by the government of the day and the president has no discretion in the matter.
 The responsibility can also be delegated to people or bodies other than the president.

 Amnesty and immunity, on the other hand, are usually dealt with by an Act of the Oireachtas rather than by a general form of pardon or a slate of individual pardons.

 There are two methods by which a pardon may proceed:

 Method I

-In the first procedure, aimed at miscarriages of justice, the Minister for Justice may recommend to the Government that they formally advise the President to grant a pardon, and any conditions along with it.

-1993 Criminal Procedure Act provides the method by which a person convicted of an offence may apply for a pardon.
+In the first procedure, aimed at miscarriages of justice, the minister for justice may recommend to the Government that they formally advise the president to grant a pardon, and any conditions along with it.
+The 1993 Criminal Procedure Act provides the method by which a person convicted of an offence may apply for a pardon.
 Under this procedure, the person must: